KevinKronk/Amazon_Vine_Analysis/README.md

   - Of the Vine reviews, 51.06% were 5 stars, and of the non-Vine reviews, 38.70% were 5 stars.

 ## Summary

+Vine reviews had 12.36% more 5 stars than non-Vine reviews.
+Based on these results it appears that the Vine reviews are biased toward being 5 stars.
+That being said the sample size is fairly small in this case, with there only being 94 Vine reviews that had at least 20 total votes and were 50% or more helpful.
+That's only roughly 0.23% of the total votes that met these criteria.
+It might be interesting to see how many total Vine and non-Vine reviews there were regardless of how many total votes or helpful votes they had.
+Then calculate the percentage that were highly rated and helpful.
+It's possible that Vine reviews tend to be more positive than non-Vine reviews, but also tend to be considered less helpful.